JRKaran7/1000130-KARAN_AMOL_RAJANKAR/README.md

 #### 2. Defining: -
 •	Required Python computer vision, media pipe and WhatsApp message coding experience.
 I learned about it through many YouTube videos and websites like GeeksForGeeks, Java Tutorials, etc. <br>
 •	I used websites like vector images and Shutterstock to download different sitting, standing, and fainting videos.
-Added 15 videos for each pose to increase accuracy.
+Added 15 videos for each pose to increase accuracy. <br>
 •	I asked ChatGPT to provide the different points of the body to detect three different poses. <br>
 •	Finally, understood the use of pywhatkit for the code to send the WhatsApp message to the provided number.
 This will be the final output of the code. <br>